 The Mycobacterium TB complex is a group of closely related acid-fast bacilli including Mycobacterium TB and Mycobacterium bovis.
 Both domestic and wild animal species are hosts for Mycobacterium bovis.
 While Mycobacterium TB is avirulent in cattle and transmission back to humans is extremely rare, Mycobacterium bovis can infect humans and humans can infect livestock.

-This project addressed two major gaps in TB care and response in PNG.
+This project addresses two major gaps in TB care and response in PNG.
 Firstly, defining what proportion of clinically diagnosed TB lymphadenitis is due to drug-sensitive and drug-resistant TB, which will have implications for clinical and programmatic management of TB.
 Secondly, this may demonstrate that a large proportion of clinically diagnosed cases are negative for TB by molecular and culture methods, suggesting that other pathogens may be responsible and requiring a change in clinical diagnostic algorithms.

 This project is part of the Research for One Health Systems Strengthening Program co-funded with DFAT addressing zoonoses, antimicrobial resistance and systems strengthening within the Asia Pacific.